 I want to thank family and friends for all the positive feedback I’ve received about my post, Five Steps to Getting Started with Your Family Research!
-Since I’m asked regularly about my research process, I decided to share those “how-to” instructions on this site.
-Now whenever I am asked how I started my family research, I can refer everyone to that post/information!
+Since I’m asked about my research process all the time, I decided to share those “how-to” instructions on this blog.
+Now whenever I’m asked how did I get started with my family research, I can just refer everyone to that information!

 So to pick up where that post left off . . .